top of page

 • Meditation helps you focus – “curb our tendency for distraction” and “strengthens focus” and “boosting memory”

 Now we all know the definition of the “right” amount of exercise and belong to a “right” social group, (like a local church or social establishment, or both...or one is both!)
 We now know the “right” amount of food.
-We may even have a “right” meditation practice, (like prayer, a mantra or a walk in the woods).
-But remember, ANY amount of change in movement “beyond activities of daily living” is exercise?
+We may even have a “right” meditation practice, (like prayer, a mantra, or a walk in the woods).
+But remember, ANY amount of change in movement “beyond activities of daily living” is exercise.
 To maintain health we need to exercise.
-So here’s the idea…….. consciously think about every movement, every interaction every bite, every breath to challenge ourselves LIVE HEALTH ALL DAY EVERY DAY!!
+So here’s the idea…….. consciously think about every movement, every interaction every bite, every breath to challenge ourselves LIVE HEALTH all day, every day!!

 I may not have the same everyday life that you do, but I am going to share everyday things that will support this idea.

-Situations that challenge us outside of ourselves almost always involve someone else…the guy that cut you off, the waitress who has an attitude, or your boss/employee who is acting out of the ordinary.
+Situations that challenge us outside of ourselves almost always involve someone else…the guy who cut you off, the waitress who has an attitude, or your boss/employee who is acting out of the ordinary.
 Are you the type to REACT to this person through verbal engagement, or worse?
-How we respond to this stimuli matters.
-The Buddha basically said “suck it up buttercup” when he said, “There is happiness in life, happiness in friendship, happiness of a family, happiness in a healthy body and mind, ...but when one loses them, there is suffering” How do you respond to suffering?
+How we respond to these stimuli matters.
+The Buddha said “suck it up buttercup” when he said, “There is happiness in life, happiness in friendship, happiness of a family, happiness in a healthy body and mind, ...but when one loses them, there is suffering” How do you respond to suffering?

 References: